-The need for providing a flexible legislative spending authority of funds contained within the Ecosystem Management and Restoration Trust Fund (EMRTF) has become even more important during Phase II.
-As previously stated, the RIPR Program along with the SED, OGC, and NCRI recovered over \$1 million in damages in Phase II, all of which was deposited into the EMRTF.
-As of the end of Phase II, the total balance reserved in the EMRTF for prevention of, response to, and activities to support restoration following coral reef injuries is over \$1.3 million.
-However, at present FDEP's annual statutory spending authority for EMRTF funds is limited to \$57,834.
+The need for providing a flexible legislative spending authority of funds contained within the EMRTF became evident during Phase II.
+As previously stated, the RIPR Program along with the FDEP SED and OGC recovered over \$1 million in compensatory mitigation funds in Phase II, all of which was deposited into the EMRTF.
+At of the end of Phase II, the total balance reserved in the EMRTF for prevention of, response to, and activities to support restoration following coral reef injuries is over \$1.2 million.
+However, FDEP's annual statutory spending authority for EMRTF funds is limited to \$57,834.